-The challenge with this ‘big data’ is finding practical ways to extract value and deliver it to end users at scale, both due to the complex nature and the sheer volume of information.
+The challenge with this ‘big data’ is finding practical ways to extract value and deliver it to end users at scale, due to the complex nature and the sheer volume of information.
 A platform to aggregate and analyze this geospatial and earth observation data is needed.

-UrtheCast, in collaboration with Sparkgeo, Microsoft, the University of British Columbia, the University of Victoria, Bioenterprise and Geoscience BC, will address this challenge by developing the Earth Data Store (EDS).
-EDS will provide unparalleled access to standardized temporal and spatial earth observation data and develop industry-specific applications that will allow end-users to see how a region evolves over time using visual interactive maps and running deep learning algorithms.
+EarthDaily Analytics, in collaboration with Sparkgeo, Microsoft, the University of British Columbia, the University of Victoria are Geoscience BC, are addressing this challenge with the development of the Earth Data Store project.
+This project will provide unparalleled access to standardized terrestrial and spatial earth observation data and develop industry-specific applications that will allow end users to see how a region evolves over time using visual interactive maps and running deep-learning algorithms.

-In this first phase, the Earth Data Store tackles the normalization problems of data, particularly with data generated from multiple sensors, which can consume up to 80% of the analysis preparation.
-It is expected this project will support the growth of companies delivering big data/geospatial analytics products and information services, a global market estimated to be worth $10 B.
+In this first phase, the Earth Data Store tackles the normalization problems of data, particularly with data generated from multiple sensors, which can consume up to 80 per cent of the analysis preparation.
+It is expected this project will support the growth of companies delivering big data/geospatial analytics products and information services to a global market estimated to be worth $10B.